acaala/coinseeker/README.md

 - [x] Let user find specific coin
 - [ ] Let user find coin using coin name

+## To do
+- [ ] Allow user to save favourite coins, store in cookies or use strapi.

 ## Bugs
 - [X] Image remains from previous coin